ralam/Enginestarter/README.md

 goal information appropriately as users support them.

 ### Phase 5: Project Categories (~2 days)
-I'll add `category` routes to the Projects controller and a `CategoryIndex` composite view and a `CategoryShow` view to the Backbone views.
+I'll add `category` route to the Projects controller and a `CategoryIndex` composite view and a `CategoryShow` view to the Backbone views.
 This will use the `projects` collection and fetch from the `category` routes.